Dee68/pp5/README.md

 ![Sign-out Notification](media/readme/logout_info.png)

-If a user navigates from their account profile to the below they are notified as it is reusing the same payment confirmation page once the user makes an order and pays.
+If a user navigates from their account profile to the below link they are notified as it is reusing the same payment confirmation page once the user makes an order and pays.

 ![Order History Notification](media/readme/order_history_alert.png)